forest-fire/firemodel/docs/using/dynamic-paths.md

 ## Introduction

-The term _dynamic-paths_ refers to the use of the [Model Constraint](../modeling/model-constraints.html#database-offseting) property **dbOffset** and specifically the inclusion of a non-static path such as ":group" in that property.
-Use of dynamic paths is reserved for situations where certain the records of a given Model is divided in large part by a property (or multiple properties) and you want to preserve the ability to query and filter results on the server side beyond these variables or want more fine grained control over the security/permissions of the data in Firebase.
+The term _dynamic-paths_ refers to the use of the [Model Constraint](../modeling/model-constraints.html#database-offseting) property **dbOffset** and specifically the inclusion of a non-static path such as `:group` in that property.
+Use of dynamic paths is typically reserved for situations where certain the records of a given `Model` is divided in large part by a property (or multiple properties) and you want to preserve the ability to query and filter results on the server side beyond these variables or want more fine grained control over the security/permissions of the data in Firebase.

 For more on _why_ you might want to use dynamic paths refer to the [**Modeling → Dynamic Paths**](../modelling/dynamic-paths) section.

 ## Composite Keys

 When you are using normal database paths than the `id` property of any given record represents the primary key for the record.
 Once you've moved to dynamic properties the `id` no longer is guarenteed to provide uniqueness (it _could_ be unique but there is no assurance of that).
-For this reason the idea of a "composite key" is important to understand.
+For this reason the idea of a _composite_ (or compound) key is important to understand.

-A composite key is a basket of key/value pairs which _do_ provide a uniqueness gaurentee for records that reside on a dynamic path.
+A composite key is a dictionary of key/value pairs which _together_ provide a uniqueness gaurentee for records that reside on a dynamic path.
 In **Firemodel** they are represented in two ways:

 ```typescript
 // an object representation